smashdevcode/nodepdx-demystifying-typescript-decorators/presentation.md

+* Add slide that shows the high level outline
+ * Demo 1
+ * Introduction
+ * Demos 2 and 3
+ * Outro

 * Start by showing the Angular 2 demo
  * "If you've seen decorators before, this might have been where you saw them."